Jfberube/Taxprep-Add-Ins/README.md

-# Taxprep-Add-Ins Documentation
+# Taxprep-Add-Ins

-The main goal consists of developing a function bootstrap in the external system to be able to connect an external interface with the Taxprep application.
+The Add-in is a function bootstrap in the external system to be able to connect an external interface with the Taxprep application.
 Taxprep will be responsible to load the external Add-in.
 The end result may look (but is not limited to) to the Microsoft Office Add-In architecture.

 Here are some important assumptions for the Add-in engine
 - Add-in module can be installed without admin rights (is not located in the application folder, registered for the specific user, etc.)